 The demand for UK Higher education is very healthy

-- The number of students studying in the UK’s universities was the highest ever number in 2015/16 (latest available HESA), rising to 1.8 million full-time students and growing at a Compound Annual Growth Rate (CAGR) of 1.8% since tuition fees rose to £9,000 per annum for home and EU undergraduates in 2012
+- The number of students studying in the UK’s universities was at its highest ever number in 2016/17 (latest available HESA), rising to 1.8 million full-time students and growing at a Compound Annual Growth Rate (CAGR) of 1.8% since tuition fees rose to £9,000 per annum for home and EU undergraduates in 2012

 - Government caps on student numbers in the UK were removed altogether in 2015/16, and in 2017/18 the participation rate of 18 years olds from England increased to a new high at 37.4%, up 1.1% on the previous year.

 - Participation is rising despite a demographic dip in the number of 18 year-olds which takes place until 2024 (when levels recover to those seen in 2015).
 After this time HEPI estimates that an additional 300,000 places will be required at universities to cater to the additional demand.